explodecomputer/epiSpaces/README.md

 *Hemani G, Knott S, Haley C.* **An evolutionary perspective on epistasis and the missing heritability**. *PLoS Genetics (in press)*.

-For detailed information on the background and interpretation of `epiSpaces` programme please refer to this article.
+For detailed information on the background and interpretation of `epiSpaces` please refer to this article.

 (The name is sort of a pun-cum-portmanteau of *epistasis* and *parameter space*...)